 A12: The maximum capacity for our “Zoom Room” (virtual classroom) is 25, which allows for a small student to teacher ratio.
 Many classes have less than 25 students allowing for more 1-1 time with our teachers.

 Q13: Will my child have an assistance from anyone if they are struggling academically?

 A13: Students who are struggling academically will receive help from an of Academic Advisor, who will assist students with organization and scheduling.
 The Academic Advisor also helps facilitate communication with teachers and will provide additional support as needed throughout the year.
-We also offer a middle and high school program called SOAR (Student Opportunity for Academic Recovery), which is designed for students who are over the traditional middle and high school ages because of retention, truancy, or other challenges.
+We offer a middle and high school program called SOAR (Student Opportunity for Academic Recovery).
+This program is designed for students who are over the traditional middle and high school ages because of retention, truancy, or other challenges.

 Q14: How can my child socialized and interact with their classmates?

-A14: PALCS has activities and events for students such as Book Buddies, National Honors Society, Got Science Club, Student Government, Creative Writing Circle, Middle School Connect, Minecraft Club, etc. We also host annual events such as Junior & Senior Prom, Semester Dances, Holiday events, Beginning & End of the Year Picnics & Graduation Ceremonies.
+A14: PALCS has numerous activities and events for students.
+They include Book Buddies, National Honors Society, Got Science Club, Student Government, Creative Writing Circle, Middle School Connect, and Minecraft Club.
+We also host annual events such as Junior & Senior Prom, Semester Dances, Holiday events, Beginning & End of the Year Picnics & Graduation Ceremonies.